 Provide support to professional hall staff navigating staff accountability and job action.

 SUNY Oswego works continuously to create an inclusive environment which respects, embraces, and promotes cultural safety, belonging, civil discourse, cultural humility, and other values and goals outlined in SUNY Oswego's Strategic Diversity and Inclusion Plan (https://ww1.oswego.edu/diversity/) .
-As such, the Assistant Director of Residence Life and Housing will be expected to contribute to these efforts and possess communication and interpersonal skills necessary to engage effectively with an increasingly diverse community of students and colleagues.
+As such, the incumbent is expected to contribute to these efforts and possess the communication and interpersonal skills necessary to engage effectively with an increasingly diverse community of students and colleagues.

 Minimum of three years full-time post-master's experience as a live-in professional with direct responsibility for supervision of college residence halls.

-Master's degree in Higher Education, Counseling, or related field
+Master's degree in Higher Education, Counseling, or a related field